MicrosoftDocs/azure-ai-docs/articles/search/cognitive-search-quickstart-blob.md

 # Quickstart: Create a skillset in the Azure portal

-In this quickstart, you learn how a skillset in Azure AI Search adds Optical Character Recognition (OCR), image analysis, language detection, text translation, and entity recognition to generate text-searchable content in a search index.
+In this quickstart, you learn how a skillset in Azure AI Search adds optical character recognition (OCR), image analysis, language detection, text translation, and entity recognition to generate text-searchable content in a search index.

 You can run the **Import data** wizard in the Azure portal to apply skills that create and transform textual content during indexing.
 Input is your raw data, usually blobs in Azure Storage.
 Output is a searchable index containing AI-generated image text, captions, and entities.
 Generated content is queryable in the portal using [**Search explorer**](search-explorer.md).